angular/angular/aio/content/tutorial/first-app/first-app-lesson-07.md

     <code-example header="Update HousingLocationComponent template" path="first-app-lesson-07/src/app/housing-location/housing-location.component.ts" region="add-listing-details"></code-example>

     In this updated template code you have used property binding to bind the `housingLocation.photo` to the `src` attribute.
-The `alt` attribute uses interpoloation to give more context to the alt text of the image.
+The `alt` attribute uses interpolation to give more context to the alt text of the image.

-    You use interpoloation to include the values for name, city and state of the `housingLocation` property.
+    You use interpolation to include the values for name, city and state of the `housingLocation` property.

 ### Step 2 - Confirm the changes render in the browser
 1. Save all changes.